 If your budget isn't working, you may want to consider downsizing to a smaller home or a less expensive location to help maintain your standard of living.
 This may be a difficult exercise, but remember you’re trying to catch up.
 The MassMutual Retirement Calculator can help.

-Speaking of catching up, if you will be age 50 or older at the end of the calendar year, you can take advantage of catch-up contribution options to accelerate the growth of your retirement accounts.
+Speaking of catching up, if you will be age 50 or older at the end of the calendar year, you can take advantage of retirement catch-up contribution options to accelerate the growth of your retirement accounts.
 The IRS updates contribution limits periodically; checking for the most recent information can help ensure that you are making the most of the options available to you.
 The bottom line: make the maximum contributions possible to your employer’s retirement plan, including any available catch-up options.

 Think outside the box

 There are certain financial products and savings instruments that you may not be familiar with, but that may help you get more out of your money.
-Many people opt to consult a financial professional to help become aware of options and lay out a plan.
+Many people opt to consult a financial professional to help become aware of retirement catch-up options and lay out a plan.

-In addition, there may be opportunities to earn extra income, either by working extra hours or turning hobbies into side businesses, that can be considered.
+In addition, there may be opportunities to earn extra income, either by working extra hours or turning hobbies into side businesses, that can be considered to help catch up on retirement savings.

 Delay retirement (The beach will wait for you)